- Hunger in NYC

 Now serving New York City for more than 30 years, City Harvest is the world's first food rescue organization, dedicated to feeding the city's hungry men, women, and children.

-This year, City Harvest will collect more than 42 million pounds of excess food from all segments of the food industry, including restaurants, grocers, corporate cafeterias, manufacturers, and farms.
-This food is then delivered free of charge to nearly 600 community food programs throughout New York City using a fleet of trucks and bikes.
+This year, City Harvest will collect 46 million pounds of excess food from all segments of the food industry, including restaurants, grocers, corporate cafeterias, manufacturers, and farms.
+This food is then delivered free of charge to more than 500 community food programs throughout New York City using a fleet of trucks and bikes.
 City Harvest helps feed the more than one million New Yorkers that face hunger each year.

 City Harvest also addresses hunger's underlying causes by supporting affordable access to nutritious food in low-income communities, educating individuals, families, and communities in the prevention of diet-related diseases, channeling a greater amount of local farm food into high-need areas, and enhancing the ability of our agency partners to feed hungry men, women, and children.

 City Harvest exists to end hunger in communities throughout New York City.
 We do this through food rescue and distribution, education, and other practical, innovative solutions.

 City Harvest is the product of common sense.
 In the early 1980s, a group of ordinary citizens became troubled by the large number of fellow New Yorkers who didn't have enough to eat.
 When they saw that local restaurants were discarding perfectly good food, these volunteers responded by enlisting friends and borrowing cars to transport the leftover food to where it was needed most.
 This idea led to the creation of City Harvest in 1982.

 City Harvest has distributed more than 465 million pounds of food to a network of more than 500 community food programs throughout New York City.
 The organization now delivers an average of nearly 126,000 pounds of food daily and more than 46 million pounds this year.